 I would recommend this film for those who enjoy DC Universe films.
-While not a fantastic film because of the strange art style, it is a truly great comic book adaption that will have you cheering for Superman and Batman because this time they are not saving the world, they are saving someone they care about.
+While not a fantastic film because of the strange art style, it is an excellent comic book adaption that will have you cheering for Superman and Batman because this time they are not saving the world, they are saving someone they care about.

 FAVORITE QUOTE: Does that sound like a bluff?